8. The SMAL Linker

 8.5.
 Object Libraries

-A SMAL object library file is a file of references to object code files.
-Library files are textual in form, and may be maintained by a conventional text editor.
-Unlike the approach taken on many other systems, library files do not contain object code, but only contain references to object files.
-The text of the library file itself is written in the SMAL object library sublanguage.
+A SMAL object library file controls linkage of object code files.
+Library files are textual and may be maintained by a conventional text editor.
+Unlike many other systems, library files do not contain object code, only references to object files.
+The text of the library file is written in the SMAL object library sublanguage.

 <library file> ::= { <object reference> } <end of file>

-Each object reference in a library file specifies the name of an object file and the names of one or more symbols which that object file defines:
+Each object reference specifies the name of an object file and the names of one or more symbols which that object file defines:

 <object reference> ::= IF <symbol list> <line end>